nirmalakash993/Medcos-A-Prediction/README.md

 - 🌱 I’m  **Data Analyst**

-- 👨‍💻 All of my projects are available at [https://github.com/nirmalakash993](https://github.com/nirmalakash993)
+- 👨‍💻 All of my projects are available [Here](https://github.com/nirmalakash993)

 - 💬 Ask me about **Data Analytics**